-Automated Teller Machines (ATMs) and Interactive Teller Machines were created to provide a fast and convenient banking alternative for our members.
+Automated Teller Machines (ATMs) and Interactive Teller Machines were created to provide fast and convenient access to money for our members.
 As with any financial transactions, there is a potential of fraudulent activity on these types of machines.

 Data breaches, identity theft, fraud, scamming are all words that are used to identify ways that fraudsters are capturing your personal information and using it to hack into your personal accounts.